October 30, 2025

 If you’re riding the feast-or-famine ecommerce rollercoaster (hello, Q4 chaos and summer snooze), locking yourself into a lease is risky business.
 Traditional leases don’t care if it’s peak season or slow season—they demand full rent, every month.

 Look, we love the hustle.
-But if your living room is doubling as inventory storage and your car is a mobile fulfillment center, you don’t need a warehouse—you need relief.
-Many small businesses start by renting a small warehouse or sharing space, which offers an affordable and flexible solution before moving to larger facilities.
+But if your living room is doubling as inventory storage and your car is a mobile fulfillment center, you don't need a warehouse—you need relief.
+Many small businesses start by renting small warehouse spaces or sharing space, which offers an affordable and flexible solution before moving to larger facilities.

 Before you commit to renting warehouse space, ask yourself: